Bungalow: Australia

-From 1891 the Federation Bungalow style swept across Australia, first in Camberwell, Victoria, and through Sydney's northern suburbs after 1895.
-The developer Richard Stanton built in Federation Bungalow style first in Haberfield, New South Wales, the first Garden Suburb (1901), and then in Rosebery, New South Wales (1912).
-Beecroft, Hornsby and Lindfield contain many examples of Federation Bungalows built between 1895 and 1920.
+From 1891, the Federation Bungalow style swept across Australia, first in Camberwell, Victoria, and through Sydney's northern suburbs after 1895.
+The developer Richard Stanton built in the Federation Bungalow style first in Haberfield, New South Wales, the first Garden Suburb (1901), and then in Rosebery, New South Wales (1912).
+Beecroft, Hornsby, and Lindfield contain many examples of Federation Bungalows built between 1895 and 1920.

 From about 1908 to the 1930s, the California bungalow style was very popular in Australia with a rise of interest in single-family homes and planned urban communities.
 The style first saw widespread use in the suburbs of Sydney.
 It then spread throughout the Australian states and New Zealand.

 In South Australia, the suburb of Colonel Light Gardens contains many well-preserved bungalow developments.

 Bangladesh

-In rural Bangladesh, the concept is often called Bangla ghar ("Bengali Style House") and remains popular.
-The main construction material is corrugated steel sheets or red clay tiles, while past generations used wood, bamboo, and khar straw.
-This straw was used to form roofs, keeping the house cooler during hot summer days.
+In rural Bangladesh, the concept is often called Bangla ghar ("Bengali-style house") and remains popular.
+The main construction material is corrugated steel sheets or red clay tiles, while past generations used wood, bamboo and straw.
+In houses that used straw as roof, it was used for keeping the house cooler during hot summer days.

+The dak bungalows were formerly used by the British mail services during the British Raj period in Bengal.

 Canada

-Canada uses the definition of a bungalow to mean a single-family dwelling that is one story high.
+Canada uses bungalow to mean a single-family dwelling that is one storey high.